MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/overview.md

 ## View and manage Kubernetes using on-premises tools or Azure Arc

-Once you've set up Azure Kubernetes Service on your server or failover cluster and created a Kubernetes cluster, we provide a couple ways to manage and monitor your Kubernetes infrastructure:
+Once you've set up Azure Kubernetes Service on your Azure Stack HCI cluster and created a Kubernetes cluster, we provide a couple ways to manage and monitor your Kubernetes infrastructure:

-- **On-premises using the Kubernetes Dashboard** - use an open-source web-based interface to deploy applications to a Kubernetes cluster, manage cluster resources, troubleshoot, and view running applications.
+- **On-premises using popular tools like Kubectl and Kubernetes Dashboard** - use an open-source web-based interface to deploy applications to a Kubernetes cluster, manage cluster resources, troubleshoot, and view running applications.
 - **In the Azure portal using Azure Arc** - use an Azure service to manage Azure Kubernetes Service and Kubernetes clusters deployed across your cloud and on-premises environments.
 You can use Azure Arc to add and remove Kubernetes clusters as well as nodes to a Kubernetes cluster, change network settings, and install add-ons.
 <br>Azure Arc also enables you to use other Azure services to monitor and manage your Kubernetes clusters including: